If the idea of working in a safe, pristine office isn't for you, then pursuing a career as a mercenary might just be your true calling.

 While there aren’t any set traditional requirements to follow this controversial career path, there are some things you can do to make you a more desirable candidate.

-You won’t need a PhD to become a private military contractor, but most employers typically require previous military or law enforcement experience.
+You won’t need a PhD to become a private military contractor, but most employers usually require previous military or law enforcement experience as a minimum.
 Candidates who apply for a job without this are hardly ever accepted.
-That said, many companies offer training programmes to aspiring PMCs without prior military experience.
+That said, some companies offer training programmes to aspiring PMCs who do not have prior military experience.

-Though not required, obtaining proficiency in a foreign language like Arabic, Kurdish, Pashto, Dari, Somali and Spanish can be extremely beneficial and will give you a competitive edge over other applicants.
+Though not required, obtaining proficiency in a useful foreign language like Arabic, Kurdish, Pashto, Dari, Somali or French can be extremely beneficial and help you to build relationships with contacts in conflict zones.

-Physical fitness is a must – simple as that.
+As with the military, physical fitness is a must – simple as.
 In most cases, there are strict requirements that you must meet, and you will have to complete rigorous tests which assess your physical strength and stamina.

 As with most other jobs, you’ll need to submit your CV along with your application.
 Make sure that it clearly highlights your military and security-related experience, skills and qualifications, and don’t forget to check out our comprehensive guide to help you craft a stand-out CV, no matter the stage of your career.

-Due to the nature of the job, you won’t really open your local newspaper and find an ad saying ‘Mercenaries Wanted’.
+Due to the nature of the job, you won’t really open your local newspaper and find an ad saying ‘Mercenaries Wanted’; private military contracting - known within military circles as "The Circuit" - is very much a 'word of mouth' industry.

-Your best bet for locating opportunities would be directly through the companies that specialise in the provision of military and security services.
+Many PMCs land roles upon recommendations from former military colleagues, although you can also directly apply to companies that specialise in the provision of military and security services.
 Below is a non-exhaustive list of such companies:

-- Academi, US-based.
-Originally known as Blackwater, the company received widespread notoriety in 2007 when a group of its employees killed 17 and injured 20 Iraqi civilians.
+- Academi (US): Founded by former US Navy SEAL Erik Prince in 1997.
+Originally known as Blackwater and then Xe Services, the company received widespread notoriety in 2007 when a group of its employees killed 17 and injured 20 Iraqi civilians.

 This article was originally published in March 2015.